StaxWP/visibility-logic-elementor/readme.txt

 == Changelog ==

 = 2.5.0 =
-* NEW: Device Type condition — show/hide elements for Desktop, Tablet, or Mobile
+* NEW: Device Type condition — show/hide elements for Desktop, Tablet, or Mobile (server-side User-Agent detection)
-* NEW: ACF Field condition — show/hide based on Advanced Custom Fields values (empty, equals, contains, true/false)
+* NEW: ACF Field condition — show/hide based on Advanced Custom Fields values with 7 operators: is empty, is not empty, equals, not equals, contains, is true, is false
-* ACF supports Current Post and Current User field sources
+* ACF supports Current Post and Current User as field sources
-* Pro upsell hint for advanced ACF features (repeater, options page, AND/OR logic)
+* Advanced ACF features available in Pro: repeater fields, options page, term meta, specific post/user, AND/OR logic with 17 operators

 = 2.4.0 =
 * WordPress 6.9 compatibility